-ADD to the supporting text:

-The Natural Environment and Rural Communities Act 2006 (as amended), protected species, the Government's 25 Year Plan and Environment Act 2021 (footnote 105) are all key national legislation that must be adhered to.

-AMEND the first and fourth bullet point under 'Evidence base', paragraph 12.37:

-• Warwickshire County Council (2015).
-Grassland connectivity 2015, Hedgerow connectivity 2015, Local wWildlife sSites 2015, Phase 1 currency 2015, Phase 1 distinctiveness 2015, Phase 1 habitats 2015, Woodlands connectivity 2015.

-Warwickshire Museum and Natural Environment Warwickshire County Council (2013 2024).
+ADD to the supporting text: The Natural Environment and Rural Communities Act 2006 (as amended), protected species, the Government's 25 Year Plan and Environment Act 2021 (footnote 105) are all key national legislation that must be adhered to.
+AMEND the first and fourth bullet point under 'Evidence base', paragraph 12.37: Warwickshire County Council (2015).
+Grassland connectivity 2015, Hedgerow connectivity 2015, Local wWildlife sSites 204523 , Phase 1 currency 2015, Phase 1 distinctiveness 2015, Phase 1 habitats 2015, Woodlands connectivity 2015.
+Warwickshire Museum and Natural Environment Warwickshire County Council (2013-2024).
 Warwickshire, Coventry and Solihull Sub-Regional Green Infrastructure Strategy.
 AMEND the monitoring indicator for NE3b: Development causing habitat net losses (prior to mandatory requirement for 10% net gain) Development resulting in less than 10% gains for biodiversity.
-MM39 175 Policy NE4 AMEND the section on 'SuDS' as follows: SuDS New development will be required to implement appropriate, above-ground SuDS techniques, where feasible, in order to manage surface water run-off.
-For all sites, surface water discharge rates should be no greater than QBar (or QMed) site-specific greenfield run-off rates, unless otherwise agreed by the LLFA.
-Warwickshire County Council's Flood Risk Guidance for Development should be referenced for drainage design and guidance on discharge rates.
+MM39 175 Policy NE4 AMEND the section on 'SuDS' as follows: SuDS Small changes for clarity in relation to feasibility.
+New development will be required to implement appropriate, above-ground SuDS techniques, where feasible, in order to manage surface water run-off.
+For all sites, surface water discharge rates should be no greater than QBar (or QMed) sitespecific greenfield run-off rates, unless otherwise agreed by the LLFA.
+Warwickshire Supporting text is positive in relation to flood risk, but

+County Council's Flood Risk Guidance for Development should be referenced for drainage design and guidance on discharge rates.

 Surface water run-off should be managed as close to its source as possible and discharged in line with the surface water drainage hierarchy.
 Opportunities to utilise rainwater harvesting or reuse should be explored, to have benefits for both flood risk and water scarcity.
 Discharge via any sewer network is considered the last resort and where discharging into 3rd party assets (e.g. sewer network), written confirmation from the asset owner of the acceptance of such connection will be required.
 All redevelopment of brownfield sites should seek to remove existing connections to the public sewer for surface water drainage.